wnameless/spring-boot-up-data-mongodb/README.md

 carRepository.save(car);
 ```

-After spring-boot-up-data-mongodb, we only need to focus on the relationships between documents:
+After intoducing this lib, we only need to focus on the relationships between documents:
 ```java
 car.setGasTank(gasTank);
 car.setEngine(engine);